Edwin Adams (actor): Life and career

-He was born in Medford, Massachusetts, and worked "at a mechanical trade in Boston" before he became an actor.
+Edwin Adams was born in Medford, Massachusetts on February 3, 1834. " He worked "at a mechanical trade in Boston" before he became an actor.

-Adams began his career on the stage in The Hunchback, at the National Theatre in Boston in 1853.
-He also appeared in Hamlet with Kate Josephine Bateman in 1860, as well in The Serf in 1865, and The Dead Heart, Wild Oats, The Lady of Lyons, Narcisse, and The Marble Heart.
+Adams began his career on the stage as Stephen in James Sheridan Knowles's The Hunchback, at the National Theatre in Boston in 1853.
+He first came to prominence on the American stage in 1860 at the St. Charles Theatre in Baltimore and the Walnut Street Theatre in Philadelphia where he gained a reputation as one of America's great leading male actors.
+That year he appeared in Hamlet with Kate Josephine Bateman.
+He later appeared with Bateman in The Serf in 1865, and The Dead Heart, Wild Oats, The Lady of Lyons, Narcisse, and The Marble Heart.